Verifying Device Drivers with Pancake: A Viper Front-end for

 Our verifier transpiles annotated \name code into the Viper IL, then verifies the generated Viper code using Viper's symbolic execution backend Silicon~\citep{schwerhoff2016advancing}.
 This approach is comparable to that of Viper front-ends such as Gobra~\citep{wolf2021gobra} for Go and Prusti~\citep{astrauskas2022prusti} for Rust.

-Our transpiler first uses the {\tt --explore} option of the \name compiler to extract the abstract syntax tree (AST) of the input program, which includes \name-level (1) annotations of the kind shown in \autoref{l:example} as well as (2) hooks into a device model that we will describe in \autoref{s:viper_model}.
-It then translates that AST into encodings we have chosen for \name's variables, values, memory locations, and annotated logical assertions over these, as expressed in Viper IL code.
+Our transpiler first uses a diagnostic feature of the \name compiler to extract the abstract syntax tree (AST) of the input program, which includes \name-level (1) annotations of the kind shown in \autoref{l:example} as well as (2) hooks into a device model that we will describe in \autoref{s:viper_model}.
+It then translates that AST into our chosen encodings for \name's variables, values, memory locations, and annotated logical assertions over these, as expressed in Viper IL code.

-The rest of this section will document and explain the most interesting of these encoding decisions, which regard our encoding of \name's machine word type and memory in Viper.
-Our objective is to choose an encoding that maximises the performance of the resulting queries to Viper's backend, while still being sound---that is, it does not produce a Viper query that is verifiable as true when the assertion from \name level that it is supposed to represent is actually false.
+The rest of this section documents and explains the most interesting of these encoding decisions, those concerning our encoding of \name's machine word type, and our encoding of (shared and unshared) memory in Viper.
+Our objective an encoding that maximises the performance of the resulting queries to Viper's backend, while still being sound---that is, it should never produce a Viper query that is verifiable as true, when the statement about \name code that it is supposed to encode is false.

 We aim for most produced queries to take seconds or minutes to verify, to make verification usable as an active part of a driver developer's workflow.
 Our overriding concern is to prevent the transpiler from producing queries that cause the Viper SMT-based back-end either to diverge or to take a prohibitively long time to be used for continuous integration testing.
 We leave proving the soundness of the encoding to future transpiler verification work (see \autoref{s:discuss}).